 In September 2013 Kildare Ministries was established by the Holy See as a Public Juridic Person (PJP) at the request of the Congregation of the Sisters of St Brigid (Brigidine Sisters) to succeed and to carry on the ministries previously conducted by the Brigidine Sisters in Australia.
 Its civil incorporation is under the Roman Catholic Church Communities Lands Act 1942 (NSW) under the name Trustees of Kildare Ministries (TKM).

-The Stewardship Council of Kildare College has delegated authority from KEM in matters such as policy, strategic planning, annual budget approval and community liaison.
+The Stewardship Council of each school has delegated authority from KEM in matters such as policy, strategic planning, annual budget recommendations and community liaison.

-At Kildare, the Stewardship Council is responsible for developing and maintaining the college as an innovative and contemporary place of outstanding education.
+At Kildare, the Stewardship Council is responsible for developing and maintaining the College as an innovative and contemporary place of outstanding education.

 The Council has a leadership role within our College, in collaboration with the Principal, by ensuring that the Catholic identity of our College is sustained, developing strategy and policy and overseeing educational standards and finances to take our College into the future.

-Membership on the Council includes staff, old scholars, parents and friends of the Kildare community.
+Membership on the Stewardship Council includes staff, old scholars, parents and friends of the Kildare community.
 The following committees meet throughout the year: